Carter Harrison III: Second mayoralty (1893)

 In July, Harrison proposed the idea of building a new municipal water intake crib 7 mi offshore of the city in Lake Michigan, and adjoining it to an artificial island built atop stilts anchored to the lakebottom.
 He envisioned such an island serving as "a summer resort...a pleasure garden, a picnicking ground."

-During the expsoition, Harrison entertained visiting dignitaries.
+During the exposition, Harrison entertained visiting dignitaries.
 On June 27, he hosted a breakfast at his personal residence for an official representative of the Spanish Monarchy.
-Harrison also delivered speeches during a number of themed days and other events of the expositon.
+Harrison also delivered speeches during a number of themed days and other events of the exposition.
 At one event, he generated outrage by suggesting in a speech to a Canadian audience at a Dominion Day event that Americans would invite annexation of Canada to the United States.
 In August, during "British Empire Day" at the fair, he jokingly doubled-down on this by telling a British audience, by saying that Americans would invite an annexation of Great Britain alongside Canada.
 In the same remarks, however, he offered praise of the influence that the British Empire had, and its influence in the world's economy, and spoke in astonishment of the vast reaches of its empire.

 On August 8, during an assembly of military surgeons of the United States National Guard, Harrison expressed his concern about unemployment in Chicago amid the Panic of 1893.
 He predicted that this situation, if not addressed with federal government funds, would inspire civil unrest in the city, remarking, "There are 200,000 people in Chicago today unemployed and almost destitute for money.
-If Congress does not give us plenty of money we will have riots that will shake the country."
+If Congress does not give us plenty of money, we will have riots that will shake the country."
 Indeed, significant arrest with national reverberations did ultimately arise in Chicago, during the Pullman Strike in 1894.